 Multidisciplinary Respiratory Medicine is a peer-reviewed, open access journal encompassing all aspects of respiratory medicine.
 It has a particular focus on interdisciplinary and translational research.
 Multidisciplinary Respiratory Medicine is the official journal of the Italian scientific society AIMAR.

-Dott.
-De Benedetto is Vicepresident/President elect of the Italian Interdisciplinary Association for Research in Lung Disease (AIMAR).
+From 2012 to 2015 Dr. De Benedetto was President of the Italian Interdisciplinary Association for Research in Lung Disease (AIMAR).
+Currently, he is AIMAR Past President.
 He is a member of American Thoracic Society (ATS), American College of Chest Physicians (ACCP) and European Respiratory Society (ERS).

 Dr. De Benedetto has been Editor of the official scientific journal of AIMAR, Multidisciplinary Respiratory Medicine since 2005.
 He is a peer-reviewer of several scientific journals, including: Chest, Respiratory Medicine, Pulmonary Pharmacology, Respiration, etc. He is First Investigator, or co-author of over 330 scientific publications.

 From 1996-2003 Dr. De Benedetto was Selection Editor of the Rassegna di Patologia dell’Apparato Respiratorio, the official journal of the Italian Association of Hospital Pulmonologists (AIPO).
 He was Editor of the scientific journal Pneumology e Infectivology News from 1999-2004, and Managing Editor of the American Journal of Respiratory and Critical Care Medicine (2004-2010) responsible for Italian translation of selected articles.